Forbesganj: Etymology

 During the British Raj, the area was under the administration of British district collector and municipal commissioner, Alexander John Forbes (1807–1890), of the East India Company.
 Forbes had a bungalow at the same location.
 Consequently, the area was known as 'residential area', also abbreviated as 'R-area'.
 Over time the name transformed to 'Araria' and the neighboring subdivision came to be known as 'Forbesganj'.

 History

-The city was given its present name from its British district collector and municipal commissioner, Alexander John Forbes (1807–1869).
+The town was given its present name from its British district collector and municipal commissioner, Alexander John Forbes (1807–1890).
 He was also in the team of Commissioner George Yule of Bhagalpur while fighting the rebels of 73rd native infantry.
 Forbes founded the Sultanpur estate and a number of indigo factories situated at different places in this district.

 After the country's independence the name was changed to Forbesganj.
 It is said that the British used this place for Indigo farming.
 Remains of the British premises can be seen at the banks of the famous landlocked body of water Sultan Pokhar.